Consent Order for Child Arrangements

 • Related Articles

-• Child Arrangements Proposal - Template
+• Child Arrangements Parenting plan - Template

 It can be challenging to work out what arrangement you are seeking, whether this be through the court or by mutual agreement.
 Each arrangement for each child should be considered against a criteria of what would be best for them.
 Some things to be ...